Techniques

 Give me 3 options, rank them, name the trade-offs.

 Forces breadth before depth.
-The model defaults to its first plausible idea; this resets the floor.
+The model defaults to its first plausible idea; asking for three pushes it past that.
 Useful for any decision where you don't already know the right answer — algorithm choice, library choice, schema design.

 Argue against your last suggestion.